Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 That made it time to go reading the library.
 Which did not at all improve my understanding of the code, so it was time to open the scan example.
 That resulted into me discovering BLEScanResults foundDevices = pBLEScan->start(5); should have been BLEScanResults *foundDevices = pBLEScan->start(5, false);.
 Mildly annoyed.
 Then there were 2 more places where a . should be replaced by a ->, but luckely the Arduino IDE was able to tell me where that was the case.
 And then I finally got the code to the board.-->
+### Step 1 Get rid of possibly conflicting libraries.
 This part might run into trouble if you have any BLE (Bluetooth Low Energy) libraries isntalled that are not the standard libraries that are on the board.
 To prevent this, it is recommended to remove those libraries.

+### Step 2 Code from ChatGPT to kickstart the coding process
 For this part code created by ChatGPT (https://chatgpt.com/share/670fa09c-4d0c-800d-9671-41ab1ca80d7e) is used, but it is not perfect, so some changes have to be made.
 ```C
 #include <BLEDevice.h>